n8finch/my-reads/readme.txt

 **My Reads** is a powerful virtual bookshelf plugin for WordPress, allowing you to track and showcase your reading journey.
 Whether you’re reading books, audiobooks, comics, or articles, My Reads provides an intuitive way to log and display your reads.

-Designed for both **classic dynamic WordPress sites** and **static WordPresssites**, My Reads seamlessly integrates with your website, offering custom blocks, search functionality, CSV import, and even Amazon integration to fetch book details effortlessly.
+Designed for both **classic dynamic WordPress sites** and **static WordPress sites**, My Reads seamlessly integrates with your website, offering custom blocks, search functionality, CSV import, and even Amazon integration to fetch book details effortlessly.

 With My Reads, you can create a personalized reading list, rate your reads, and share your literary adventures with the world.
 Perfect for bloggers, book reviewers, and avid readers alike, this plugin transforms your reading experience into a visually appealing and organized format.